ikunetwork/WhitePaper/README.md

 ### What about Patents?

-By the time an NME enters clinical trials, there is &lt; 10 years left of patent life, often times only 5-6 years.[18](./#f18) Jurisdictions including U.S., EU and Asia provide market/data exclusivity periods \(independent of patents\) for clinical trial data for up to ~10 years, regardless if it is an NME.[19](./#f19) Generic medicines are built on the same active ingredients \(as the patented drugs\) once their patents or marketing exclusivities expire.[20](./#f20) More specifically, the same dosage, effectiveness and - safety - profile as the original drug.[21](./#f21) By definition, once the generic form can be sold, the ingredients have already been on the market for many years and as such,  and the generic themeselves are considered safe for patients.[22](./#f22) Because their patents expired, there is significantly less risk of infringement and more freedom to operate.
+By the time an NME enters clinical trials, its patent life has 10 years, often times 5-6 years remaining.[18](./#f18) Jurisdictions including U.S., EU and Asia provide market/data exclusivity periods \(independent of patents\) for clinical trial data for up to ~10 years, regardless if it is an NME.[19](./#f19) Generic medicines are built on the same active ingredients \(as the patented drugs\) once their patents or marketing exclusivities expire.[20](./#f20) More specifically, the same dosage, effectiveness and - safety - profile as the original drug.[21](./#f21) By the time the generic form can be sold, the ingredients would have already been on the market for many years and as such, the generic themeselves are considered safe for patients.[22](./#f22) Because their patents expired, there is significantly less risk of infringement and more freedom to operate.
+IKU's focus will be on the redvelopment of generics, which will serve to provide more equitable foundations in the following:

-The IN provides for a two token incentive model to secure the network and is designed to provide global liquidity for R&D, irrespective of of patent policy.
-The `IKU` token runs the IN and `RST[x]` are digital rights to R&D data generated by `RST[x]` holders. `RST[x]` holders operate as a  `RST[x]DC` and may agree to pursue a patent together as a DC, with sole ownership of rights by the DC.
-While `RST[x]` holders may pursue patent protection for inventions developed based on IN funded research, patents may not be used in the IN.
-The `RST[x]` holder carries pro-rata rights in the R&D data if they hold the respective `RST[x]`.

-This will serve to provide more equitable foundations in the following:

 * **Science**: "The most fruitful basis for the discovery of a new drug is to start with an old drug" - Sir James W. Black, Nobel Prize in Medicine 1988